hotwax/oms-documentation/documents/retail-operations/brokering/rules.md

 4. **Ship After**
 5. **Shipping Method**: Retailers can sort orders by shipping method, ensuring that orders with expedited shipping are allocated inventory before those with standard shipping.

+### Configuring Order Filter and Sorting Rules for Our Example Routing

+In this example, we have created a routing to broker all orders that require two-day delivery, as they are assigned a two-day shipping method.

 {% embed url="https://youtu.be/y5TdKuHEQOk" %}
 Finding Orders and Managing Sorting
 {% endembed %}

+Next, let's hop onto inventory rules.
+Before we proceed to apply inventory rules, let's first clarify their purpose.

 ## 2. Finding Inventory